Time remaining to purchase tickets

-The Pittsburgh Cultural Trust is proud to once again receive a four-star rating from Charity Navigator, America’s premier independent not-for-profit charity rating organization.
+The Pittsburgh Cultural Trust continually receives a four-star rating from Charity Navigator, America’s premier independent not-for-profit charity rating organization.
 The four-star rating is the highest that Charity Navigator assigns to the not-for-profit groups they assess, and it illustrates our ability to effectively manage and grow our finances, indicating that we execute our mission in a fiscally responsible way.

 Our individual and corporate members:

 - Make it possible for us to present and promote more than 2,000 stage and visual arts performances a year.

 - Help us reach into the community to educate future generations and instill a love for the arts.

 - Support special performances for thousands of school children in the Southwestern Pennsylvania community.